Saturday, August 30, 2025

 without cost you are to give."

-Lord Jesus, Your words are spirit and truth.
-Truly, I do not deserve to receive Your bountiful graces and blessings but still, out of Your love for me, You continue to give them all unconditionally.
+Your words are spirit and truth.
+Truly, I do not deserve to receive Your bountiful graces and blessings but still, out of Your love for me, you continue to give them all unconditionally.
 Be praised and glorified O Lord for You are good all the time!

 You made me a servant who profits in the line of work that deals with service.
 The more service I do, the more prosperity and peace comes to me.